EmesBabasidi/Python-intro/Overview.md

 Follow the instructions provided in each section to progress through your Python learning journey.

-We hope this repository serves as a valuable resource as you embark on your Python programming adventure.
+I hope this repository serves as a valuable resource as you embark on your Python programming adventure.
 Happy coding!